Nic30/hwtHlsGdb/README.md

 # hwtHlsGdb

-This python package contains an implementation of debugger for [hwtHls](https://github.com/Nic30/hwtHls) intermediate formats.
+This python package contains an implementation of debugger for [hwtHls](https://github.com/Nic30/hwtHls)/LLVM intermediate formats.
 It implements a GDB/MI (Machine Interface) and GDB Remote Serial Protocol.
-It mimmics GDB and thus it is compatible with any GDB compatible
+It mimics GDB and thus it is compatible with any GDB compatible
 IDE.
 It is tested Visual Studio Code and Eclipse.